University College London

 PLACEMENT

-In the third year, trainees can have either 2 x 6-month placements or a year long placement.
+In the third year, trainees have either two 6-month placements or a yearlong placement.
 This depends on the trainee's remaining essential competency requirements and their interests.
-The main priority is ensuring that the trainee has met all their essential competency requirements before the end of the course.
-As such, these would be prioritised above trainee specific interests, although we do always try to consider these wherever possible.
+The main priority is to ensure the trainee meets all their essential competency requirements before the end of the course.
+As such, these are prioritised above trainee specific interests, although we do always try to consider these wherever possible.
 Trainees often have placements in specialist services that are not open to trainees in the first or second year of training.
-Placements can be clinically focused or in some instances trainees do leadership placements.
+Placements are mainly clinically focused but in some instances are specific leadership placements with less clinical contact.

 RESEARCH

-The major research project occupies more of trainees’ time in the third year – teaching days are reduced, and research is allocated days every two weeks.
+The major research project occupies more of trainees’ time in the third year as teaching days are reduced,

-• April to May - Revise the empirical paper.
-Give the final draft of the whole thesis to your supervisors for comment.
+- April to May – the empirical paper is revised and a final draft of the whole thesis given to supervisor for comment.
 There is also a third part to the thesis which is currently under review but is likely to be a paper on dissemination/impact.

-• June - Submit thesis (date to be notified).
+- June – Thesis is submitted (date to be notified).

 Last updated: